 Ongoing Services Fee: 7% for subscriptions and 17% for other offers; opt-out possible after two years with user approval.

-These adjustments build on standard service fees of 15-30%, with reductions for alternatives.
-Compared to prior structures, the updates lower some initial fees and add opt-out flexibility.
+These adjustments build on standard service fees of 15–30%, with reductions for alternatives.
+Compared to previous structures, the updates lower some initial fees and add opt-out flexibility.

-Developers gain more freedom to avoid full reliance on Google's fees, potentially boosting direct earnings, especially for smaller firms through lower costs and opt-outs.
+Developers gain greater freedom to avoid full reliance on Google’s fees, potentially increasing direct earnings, particularly for smaller firms through lower costs and opt-outs.

-However, compliance like reporting and warnings adds complexity, and ongoing fees may still favor Google's ecosystem.
+However, compliance requirements such as reporting and warnings add complexity, and ongoing fees may still favour Google’s ecosystem.

-Users in the EEA could benefit from promotions of cheaper external options, leading to savings, but face risks like malware from unverified sites, which might degrade app experiences.
+Users in the EEA could benefit from promotions of cheaper external options, leading to savings, but face risks such as malware from unverified sites, which might affect app experiences.

 On a broader scale, these changes support DMA goals of increased competition in app distribution.

-They may influence policies in other regions like the US or UK, helping Google avoid fines while protecting Play Store revenue.
+They may influence policies in other regions like the UK or US, helping Google avoid fines whilst protecting Play Store revenue.

 The timeline includes DMA enactment in 2023–2024, March 2025 charges, and the August 2025 updates, with ongoing EU reviews.

-This adjustment by Google reflects a pattern seen in Big Tech's responses to global regulations, similar to Apple's changes under the DMA.
+This adjustment by Google mirrors patterns seen in Big Tech’s responses to global regulations, similar to Apple’s changes under the DMA.

-While the updates provide incremental developer relief, critics argue the fees remain high, potentially stifling true competition.
+Whilst the updates provide incremental relief for developers, critics argue the fees remain high, potentially stifling genuine competition.

 Past cases, such as Google’s earlier EU fines, suggest enforcement will intensify.

-Looking ahead, if the Commission deems these insufficient, further tweaks or penalties could follow by late 2025, possibly inspiring similar reforms worldwide amid rising antitrust actions.
+Looking ahead, if the Commission deems these changes insufficient, further revisions or penalties could follow by late 2025, possibly inspiring similar reforms worldwide amid rising antitrust actions.

 Get FREE Optimization Consultation